-There was always that one name we could remember without wanting to.
+There was always one name we could remember without wanting to.
 For me, that was Harry.

 Harry was the type of student who walked into class and slouched in his chair.
 He didn’t say much before or after class.
 He was usually one of the first to leave.
 But during class, he was a star.
 Or at least he was a star to our teacher.

 I could never compare to Harry.
 But I couldn’t compare to a lot of people.
 To J. K. Rowling, I was a no one.
-John Green and I could never be seen in the same room.
+John Green and I were never seen in the same room.
 I would never even be an afterthought to James Patterson.
-I was simply the ground under their feet, supporting them by buying another book, but always out of the picture.
+I was the ground under their feet, supporting them by buying another book, but always out of the picture.

 “But he doesn’t write like you,” she said.
 “I like your stories more anyways.
 He writes like a complicated poet.
 It’s annoying.”